dnsimple/dnsimple-support/content/articles/secondary-dns-provider-dyn.markdown

 **Requirements**

-* An active account with **Dyn**.
-Your secondary DNS Setup will vary depending on whether you use Dyn Standard or Dyn Managed DNS.
+* An active account with [Dyn](http://dyn.com/).
+Your secondary DNS Setup will vary depending on whether you use _Dyn Standard_ or _Dyn Managed DNS_ service.
 * Your domain [is pointing to the DNSimple nameservers](/articles/pointing-domain-to-dnsimple)

 Getting started with Secondary DNS is possible from the DNS section of the domain management page.